ltelab/disdrodb/docs/source/readers.rst

 |               ├── 📜 <ID of the station>.yml

-\* : *We use the institution name when the campaigns data spans more than 1 country.
-We use country when all campaigns (or sensor network) are inside a given country.*
+\* : *We use the institution name when campaign data spans more than 1 country.
+We use country when all campaigns (or sensor networks) are inside a given country.*

 .. note::
     For each folder in the /data directory there must be an equally named **metadata.yml** file.